pcogermany/redmine_planning/README.md

 When you start dragging the lower and upper limits of the selected issue will be determined by a critical path analysis.
 This is visualized by two red lines (if applicable) where the first one indicates the minimum starting date and the second one indicates the maximum due date for the issue.
 Dragging is not allowed past these dates.
 If you drag the issue and as a result of this related issues need to move as well they will be moved along automatically.
 This also includes maintaining the delay in 'Precedes' relations.

+If you click on an issue while pressing the control key on the keyboard, you can select multiple issues (that may not be related to each other) and can then move all of them in one step.
+Each selected element has a red issue text label to be distinguished from unselected once.
+You can also deselect previously selected elements by clicking on them again while holding down the control key. **BE CAREFUL WITH MULTI-SELECTION!**

 ### Resizing issues
 When you hit the left or right edge of the rectangles the cursor will indicate the resizing capability.
 By clicking and dragging you can make the issue shorter or longer.
 During resizing, the critical path analysis will be updated to reflect the changes resulting from the resize of the issue.
 This is mostly relevant for *Blocks* relations because an issue with an incoming *Blocks* relation will be able to start sooner if the duration of the issue is longer.